-- Understand the factors leading to the Danish rescue of thousands of Jews. - Reflect on the personal and institutional factors that lead members of a society to act as upstanders. - Make connections between the behavior of Danish and Swedish people during the Holocaust and the behavior of people today in response to the current migrant crisis.
+- Explore the factors leading to the Danish rescue of thousands of Jews. - Reflect on the personal and institutional factors that lead members of a society to act as upstanders and as Righteous Among the Nations. - Make connections between the behavior of Danish and Swedish people during the Holocaust and the behavior of bystanders during the Holocaust. - Make distinctions between the situation of the Danes and the Swedes during the Holocaust.

 - Why did Hana prioritize going to school?
 How was education a form of resistance during the Nazi era? - Hana's perception of herself as an outsider among her schoolmates turned out to be wrong.
 Describe an experience you have had where self-perception and reality clashed? - Rachael comments that even silence was a form of resistance among Danish allies.
 How can silence be a way of fighting back? - Rachael calls the behavior of the Danes and Swedes a "spontaneous act of human decency."
-Do you feel this term be used to describe the response to today's migrant crisis?
-Why or why not?
+How many unnamed individual people in Hana's story were upstanders that could possibly fit into the category of Righteous Among the Nations?
+Do you feel that each of these individuals should have been recognized as Righteous? - What was the role of the Jewish community in contributing to their rescue in Denmark?
+How does hearing this story repudiate the notion that Jews were passive victims during the Holocaust? - Why was it important for Rachael to note that she was crossing the Baltic Sea with Rabbi Bent Melchior, with whom Hana had crossed the Baltic Sea 75 years before? - What did it mean when Rabbi Melchior said he could "see himself at the bottom of the sea?"

-- Explore the dates October 1, and 3, 1943, in Echoes & Reflections' Timeline of the Holocaust which highlights how the Danish Jews were rescued and watch the visual history testimony clip of Hans Moller, who recalls how Danish fisherman helped transport Danish Jews to safety in Sweden. - Examine the following photographs from Yad Vashem's Online Photo Archive and Photo Galleries - Georg Ferdinand Duckwitz, German diplomat and a Righteous Among the Nations, who warned the Jewish Community of the Nazi's plan to deport Jews of Denmark and who helped with rescue efforts. - Danish boat used in October 1943 to ferry Jews from Gilleleje to fishing boats at sea, which then brought them to safety in Sweden. - o I Am My Brother's Keeper A Tribute to the Righteous Among the Nations photo gallery, which features a collection of stories and photos of a diverse group of men and women who risked their lives to save Jews.
+- Explore the dates October 1, and 3, 1943, in Echoes & Reflections' Timeline of the Holocaust which highlights how the Danish Jews were rescued and watch the visual history testimony clip of Hans Moller, who recalls how Danish fisherman helped transport Danish Jews to safety in Sweden. - Read about the history of the Jews in Denmark and the exceptional nature of the rescue of the Jews in Denmark, and the explanation of why most Danish individuals were not recognized as Righteous Among the Nations. - Examine the following photographs from Yad Vashem's Online Photo Archive and Photo Galleries: - Georg Ferdinand Duckwitz, German diplomat and a Righteous Among the Nations, who warned the Jewish Community of the Nazi's plan to deport Jews of Denmark and who helped with rescue efforts. - Danish boat used in October 1943 to ferry Jews from Gilleleje to fishing boats at sea, which then brought them to safety in Sweden.